johnkou97/johnkou97.github.io/_projects/RLAdaptive.md

 We have used several environments to train the agents.
 The environments are based on the Adaptive Optics system.
 The Adaptive Optics system is a system that corrects the aberrations in the light path caused by the atmosphere.
 The system consists of a wavefront sensor, a deformable mirror, and a control algorithm.
 The wavefront sensor measures the aberrations in the light path, the control algorithm calculates the commands to send to the deformable mirror to correct the aberrations, and the deformable mirror reshapes to correct the aberrations.

-The environment we use has the focal image of the telescope (48x48 pixels) as the observation space, and the reward function is a measure of image sharpness.
+The environment we use has the focal image of the telescope as the observation space, and the reward function is a measure of image sharpness.
 The action space is continuous with the dimensionality depending on the number of Zernike modes used.
 To simplify the problem, atmosphere distortions are filtered so that they can always be described using the same number of Zernike modes that define the action dimensionality.
 This makes the environment harder to solve as we increase the number of Zernike modes used.
 Higher degrees of the polynomials produce smaller distortions, which means that after a certain point, further increasing the number of modes will not make any significant difference to the environment and the filtering will no longer play a crucial role.

 ### Image sharpening